 - The practice identified patients who may be in need of extra support and directed them to relevant services.
-This included patients in the last 12 months of their lives, patients at risk of developing a long-term condition and carers. - Staff encouraged and supported patients to be involved in monitoring and managing their own health, for example through social prescribing schemes. - Staff discussed changes to care or treatment with patients and their carers as necessary. - The practice supported national priorities and initiatives to improve the population's health, for example, stop smoking campaigns, tackling obesity.
+This included patients receiving palliative care, patients at risk of developing a long-term condition and carers. - Staff encouraged and supported patients to be involved in monitoring and managing their own health, for example through social prescribing and health coach schemes. - Staff discussed changes to care or treatment with patients and their carers as necessary. - The practice supported national priorities and initiatives to improve the population's health, for example, stop smoking campaigns and tackling obesity.